Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Maximum Likelihood Estimation Is Not Well-Posed

 If $d=1$ and \Cref{assumption:sobolev-kernel} holds for $\alpha = p + 1 \in \N$, the kernel is $p$ times differentiable in that the derivative

 exists.
 As a consequence, the process $f_\GP \sim \mathrm{GP}(m, K)$ is $p$ times mean-square differentiable~\citep[Section~2.4]{Stein1999}.
 That a kernel satisfying~\eqref{eq:Phi-bounds} is called a \emph{Sobolev kernel} is because its RKHS is norm-equivalent to the Sobolev space $W_2^\alpha(\R^d)$ of order $\alpha$.
-One can also prove that the sample paths of $f_\GP$ are elements of certain Sobolev spaces~\citep{Scheuerer2011, Steinwart2019}.
-This norm-equivalence is a crucial ingredient in several of our proofs and is reviewed in more detail in \Cref{sec:sobolev-spaces}.
+The norm-equivalence is a crucial ingredient in several of our proofs and is reviewed, together with Sobolev spaces, in more detail in \Cref{sec:sobolev-spaces}.
+One can also prove that the sample paths of $f_\GP$ are elements of certain Sobolev spaces~\citep{Scheuerer2011, Steinwart2019, Henderson2022}.
 The Fourier transform of the function

 which defines a Matérn kernel in~\eqref{eq:matern}, is~\citep[e.g.,][p.\@~49]{Stein1999}

 Therefore a Matérn kernel with smoothness $\nu > 0$ satisfies \Cref{assumption:sobolev-kernel} with $\alpha = \nu + d/2$.